Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Users Current Practices

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]

-\item[]{\textbf{KG Builder:} The first persona is the KG Builder, who is usually an expert in database systems, data management, or data modeling.
+\item[]{\textbf{KG Builder:} The KG Builder is usually an expert in database systems, data management, or data modeling.
 Builders are responsible for creating a KG from its source data, deciding which database or representation method to use for storing the KG (discussed more in Section~\ref{sec:tools}), and developing the KG's schema.
 Builders are typically an expert with one or more graph querying languages, particular those associated with their chosen KG representation.
-(12/19) of our interview participants fit into the Builder persona.}
+Many (12/19) of our interview participants fit into the Builder persona.}

-\item[]{\textbf{KG Analyst:} The second persona is the KG Analyst, who is typically an expert in data science or ML.
+\item[]{\textbf{KG Analyst:} The KG Analyst is typically an expert in data science or ML.
 Analysts are responsible for generating insights from the KG either as artifacts (e.g., reports) for end users, or as input for downstream analysis and AI/ML tasks.
 KG Analysts have familiarity with extracting information from the KG via its querying language, but may not necessarily be experts.
-Most of our participants who fit into the Builder persona also fit into the Analyst persona (11/12), since naturally Builders either are themselves the Analysts, or work closely with Analysts to construct the KG to meet the analysis use case.
-(17/19) of our participants fit into the Analyst persona.}
+Most of our participants who fit into the Builder persona also fit into the Analyst persona (11/12), as naturally Builders either are themselves the Analysts, or work closely with Analysts to construct the KG to meet the analysis use case.
+The majority (17/19) of our participants fit into the Analyst persona.}

-\item[]{\textbf{KG Consumer:} The third persona is the KG Consumer, who is generally an expert in the data domain, business, overarching use case, or the KG's sociocultural context (i.e. milieu\cite{suresh2021beyond}).
+\item[]{\textbf{KG Consumer:} The KG Consumer is generally an expert in the data domain, business, overarching use case, or the KG's sociocultural context (i.e. milieu\cite{suresh2021beyond}).
 While Consumers typically do not interact directly with a KG database or its querying language, they are still a stakeholder or end user of the KG, and know what ``types'' of insights would be valuable to extract.
 Consumers tend to rely on KG Analysts, query building GUIs, or automated reporting systems to generate those insights.
-Only (2/19) of our participants fit into the Consumer persona, we discuss these limitations in Section~\ref{sec:discussion}. }
+Few (2/19) of our participants fit appropriately into the Consumer persona; we discuss this limitation in Section~\ref{sec:discussion-limitations}. }

 \end{itemize}